Ryjen1/number_guesser/README.md

 # Number Guessing Game

 This is a simple number guessing game built using HTML, CSS, and JavaScript.
-The goal is to guess a secret number between 1 and 100 in three tries.
+The goal is to guess a secret number between 1 and 100 in 7-15 tries.

 ---